 Striped Bass History

-Since the colonists came over from England the Chesapeake Bay’s fish, specifically stripers, have been an important source of food.
-The stripers were commonly used for winter stores and as fertilizer for agriculture.
+Since the colonists came over from England the Chesapeake Bay’s fish, specifically striped bass, have been an important source of food.
+The fish were commonly used for winter stores and as fertilizer for agriculture.
 In the late 19th century, Dr. Livingston Stone of the U.S. Fish Commission began transporting rockfish from New Jersey to the San Francisco Bay by request of the Fish Commission of California.
 Since then, they have thrived on the West Coast and have also been introduced into numerous freshwater reservoirs in the nation.

 Record Striped Bass